AlexisAuriac/Web-Security-CTF/README.md

 ## What it is

-Same as ssti2 but flag is not in app.py or in a file.
+Same as ssti2 but the flag is not in app.py or in a file.

 Files in the directory:
 ```